 Olivia Sun is the China 1+2+1 Program coordinator, supporting all aspects of this program and other major China activities at Mason.
 Prior to joining Mason, Olivia has worked for several higher education institutions and providers in China and the US under different cultural contexts to develop China-related programs such as 2+2 dual degree, pathway program and study abroad.
 She was born and raised in Suzhou, China and holds a Master’s degree in Globalization and Educational Change from Lehigh University.

-Richena Purnell-Sayle is the Project and Office Manager in the Office of Global Strategy.
+Richena Purnell-Sayle is the Project Manager in the Office of Global Strategy.
 In her role in the Global Office, Richena manages short and long term web projects including websites and Mason’s global activities database, the Global Register.
 She also developed and coordinates Mason’s new Global Collaborative Classrooms program.
 Richena earned a Master’s degree in Global Affairs (see academic work) at George Mason in Fall 2014 and holds a BA in Music from Austin Peay State University in Tennessee.
 She studied economic reforms in Cuba, studied Spanish in Costa Rica and was an exchange student in Northern Sweden.

 As the Program Manager for Global Relations & Protocol, Rita ascertains the goals and interests of international visitors from global universities and governmental organizations to Mason and is responsible for setting appropriate meetings and other engagements which lead to new opportunities for Mason students, faculty and staff.
 She creates protocol guidance and tracks annual visit statistics.
 Rita is also a Fulbright Campus Representative and the Coordinator for the Phi Beta Delta Epsilon Delta Chapter of this international honor society.
 She has created and maintains a Global Professional Staff Exchange program for the university.
 At Mason since 2006, Rita has traveled throughout the Middle East Gulf region, Russia, Germany and Switzerland on behalf of the university.
 She holds a Masters degree from Old Dominion University in Occupational and Technical Education and speaks fluent German.

-Setarra Kennedy is the Administrative Assistant for the Office of Global Strategy.
+Setarra Kennedy is the Executive Assistant for the Office of Global Strategy.
 Holding a BFA in Dance, Setarra has performed and taught dance throughout the Washington Metropolitan Area.
 She loves trying new foods and exploring different places in her downtime and is currently pursuing an M.A. in Arts Management at George Mason University.

 Dr. Filiatreau is the Manager for Global Learning Integration in the Office of Global Strategy, Provost’s Office, at George Mason University (GMU).
 She leads efforts to integrate global learning across the curriculum by engaging stakeholders and promoting globally engaged learning.
 Currently, she is developing a signature global service learning program at GMU.
 Prior to this, Dr. Filiatreau led the development of strategy for engagement with former Soviet states and Central and Eastern Europe.
 She conducted research on educational systems, and represented the university in the networking events.
 In addition, Dr. Filiatreau identified suitable partners for research and educational collaboration, created the appropriate program structures for these agreements, and managed partner relations with universities, agencies, embassies, and NGOs in Eurasia and stateside.
 Ms. Filiatreau holds a Ph.D. in International Education from George Mason University and a Master’s degree in Applied Theology with the focus in community-based development from Regent College (Vancouver, Canada).
 Her expertise includes the role of university leadership in educating students as ethical and active citizens, internationalization and globally engaged citizenship; and development of academic cross-border partnerships.